True Texas Chili

 At first glance, this dish would seem to defy the essence of chili, which is defined by building flavors around slowly simmered meat.

 However, a vegetarian recipe can truly recapture this essence with an assist from the perfect wine.
 Corn, cumin and black beans create a background for a bold, chewy red wine to shine.
 Try an Old Vines Zinfandel from Paso Robles or Amador County California.

-This ultimate Northern comfort food deserves an equally exceptional comfort wine, perhaps these flavors can come from Spain.
+This ultimate Northern comfort food deserves an equally exceptional comfort wine.
 For a red, try a Spanish Rioja, similar to Cabernet, but more mellow and fruity.
 For a white, try one of Spain’s best-kept secrets, an aged Verdejo from the Rueda region.
 Subtle in taste with a hint of toasted almonds, a Spanish Verdejo will complement all the spicy, cheesy goodness in a classic Cincinnati Chili.